What Deschutes County 4-H Is About

-Basically, 4-H members "learn by doing."
+4-H members "learn by doing."
 Young people, with guidance from volunteer leaders, learn essential life and technical skills and how to live with people and serve their community and country by practicing these skills in real-life situations.
 4-H members learn by taking part in: project work, record keeping, exhibits, presentations, county contests, Idea Fair, and High Desert Leadership Retreat.

 We are turning kids away for want of leaders!